HZapperz/CaringGuide/docs/coding-guidelines.md

 - Move constants out of file or on the top of files
 	- Topic data for example can be moved out of the file
 	- Helps with readability and explaining magic numbers
+        - Magic number are numbers in your code that have a lot of meaning and should just be a variable for better readability.